 Do you have questions about how to safely get back to business as Manitoba’s economy reopens?

-As the province has started restrictions and reopening the economy, CFIB has put together tools and resources to help you get back to business and keep your staff and customers safe:
+As the province started lifting restrictions to reopen the economy, CFIB developed tools and resources to help you get back to business and keep your staff and customers safe:

 - Manitoba COVID19 Pandemic Operational Plan Template

 Manitoba has begun its multi-phased effort to gradually restore services while maintaining social distancing advice.
 Size restrictions of public and private gatherings remain in place.
 Everyone is expected to continue to follow social distancing rules at all times and stay home if they are sick.
 Some travel restrictions remain in place, including a requirement to self-isolate for 14 days after arriving to Manitoba if traveling from east of Terrace Bay, Ontario, or outside of Canada.